dimitri-nicolo/calico/master/networking/dual-tor.md

    >
    > If they cannot, an effective workaround is to configure the ToRs to do "next hop
    > keep" for all routes, with "gateway direct" on the {{site.prodname}} nodes.
 In
-   > effect the “gateway direct” applies a “next hop self” when needed, but not otherwise.
+   > effect the “gateway direct” applies a “next hop self” when needed, but otherwise not.
    {: .alert .alert-info}

 To do that, you will need to: